 [line 3] showing this writing, or his heirs or executors, on the feast of the Nativity of Saint John the Baptist next to come after the date of these presents.
 And if I shall make default

-[line 4] in payment of the said debt I will and grant that then shall run upon me my heirs and executors the penalty of the Statute Staple
+[line 4] in payment of the aforesaid debt I will and grant that then shall run upon me my heirs and executors the penalty ordained and provided in the Statute of the Staple

-[line 5] made and provided for recovering merchants' debts.
-Dated nineteenth day of June in the forty first year of the reign of our lady Elizabeth
+[line 5] for recovering debts for merchandise bought in the same [staple port].
+Dated the nineteenth day of June in the forty first year of the reign of our lady Elizabeth

 [line 6] by the grace of God Queen of England France and Ireland, defender of the faith etc.

 Ne D 2478 - Statute merchant from Rutland Molyneux to Elizabeth Phinney; 24 Nov.
 1656

 This statute staple dates from the period of the Commonwealth [1649-1660], when England was a republic.
 All deeds and official documents were written in English during this time.
 When the monarchy was restored in 1660, the use of Latin was resumed.